 Lewisville, TX 75067

 After Submitting the N-400

 Processing an N-400 can take up to 6 months.
 After submitted, you will receive a Notice of Action (Form I-797) that confirms receipt.

-If you want to check the status of your case, submit your receipt number from the Notice of Action to the Case Status Online site.
+If you want to check the status of your USCIS case, submit your receipt number from the Notice of Action to the USCIS Status Online site.

 After you file your application for naturalization, USCIS will send you a notice that will require your biometrics to be taken.